peijunz/cache-server/Readme.md

 ```
 python submit.py proxy_cache
 ```

-Do not forget to include your readme-student file.
-It will be automatically uploaded with your submission when you submit either project but must be named **readme-student**

 ##Extra Credit
 Integrate the code you wrote from the first two parts into your source code